AndrewCapon/HyperPixel4TouchScreen/driver/README.md

 	If included sets x2y flag on, otherwise x2y flag is off.

-E
-xample with touch screen offering 16 times resolution of lcd
+Example with touch screen offering 16 times resolution of lcd

 ```
 touchscreen-size-x = <7680>;